 Cross-border transactions affect individuals as well as companies.
 Remittances are often sent from an immigrant family living in developing countries.
 These kinds of transactions are also subject to cross-border payment fees.

-Other fees include a cross-border fee, which varies.
+Other processing fees include a cross-border fee, which varies.
 This fee is a percentage that applies to a consumer’s purchase made with a foreign credit card.
 This rate can vary between credit cards, so it’s difficult to know what percentage will be charged in a transaction.

 The biggest unknown taxes, as each country has its own tax system.
 Taxes apply to everything, and that means more than just sales tax.
 Value Added Tax (VAT), customs duty rates are applied to shipments.
 These all vary from country to country.